White-Rabbit-Lab/browser-extension/docs/architecture/researches/2025-08-15-secure-storage-patterns.md

 - **Reason**: Deprecated practice, more risk than benefit
 - **Last Update**: HPKP deprecated in 2017, removed from Chrome 68 in 2018
 - **Known Issues**: Maintenance burden, certificate rotation problems, risk of self-DoS
-- **Alternative**: Certificate Transparency (CT) monitoring as detection mechanism (Note: CT provides detection rather than prevention, and is not a complete replacement for pinning)
+- **Alternative**: Certificate Transparency (CT) monitoring for detection (Note: CT provides monitoring/detection, not prevention.
+Domain owners must configure monitoring and respond to detected issues - not an automatic prevention mechanism)

 **Plain Text Storage**